noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

   - OR configure and use the CloudWatch Agent to collect metrics and logs from your instances instead of using Systems Manager Agent (SSM Agent) for these tasks.
   - the CloudWatch Agent gathers more metrics on EC2 instances and on-premises servers than are available using SSM Agent
 - while SSM is split into distinct services, they all highly integrate with eachother
+- run command
+  - you should stagger your command invocations across your fleet of instances

 ### anti patterns